SiJinmin/buda/README.md

 ```

-## about backend
+## 后端 buda/c

 Backend is in buda/c.

 ### code principles
 We try to just use C, but use C++ as little as possilbe.
-The C++ features we use are:
+The very little C++ features we use are:
-1. namespace
+1. namespaces
-2. function default value
+2. function default values

 ### source code arch of buda/c/
 release: exe file with no debug info<br>
 debug: exe file with debug info<br>
 src: entry source file<br>
 includes: head files<br>
 lib: library source files<br>
-play: for fun, you can ignore it.<br>
+play: for test and fun, you can ignore it.<br>

 ### development
 Ubuntu Linux 24.04 AMD 64 Desktop，VSCODE<br>
 ```sh
 sudo cp buda/buda.conf /etc/
 # then modify /etc/buda.conf to your settings